binarybottle/typing_preferences_to_comfort_scores/README.md

 The input data comes from an online bigram comparison typing test (https://github.com/binarybottle/bigram-typing-comfort-experiment) crowdsourced to hundreds of participants.
 Here, the data is split into training (80% participants) and test (20% participants).
+Different participants are in train/test splits and in cross-validation folds to avoid data leakage, as participants may have consistent typing patterns or preferences that could bias the model if split incorrectly.
 - The full dataset (100%) is used for:
   - Feature space analysis (does not influence feature selection or model training)
   - Bigram pair recommendations (what additional data to collect)